 New vs. Used RV

 Whether you purchase a new RV or look at a preowned unit, there are many options and floorplans to choose from.
 While a used RV can be a great option, always do your homework and thoroughly inspect the RV before signing on the dotted line.
-To get started on the used RV buying process, check out this article below on how to buy a used RV and what to look for when shopping.
+To get started on the used RV buying process, here’s a great guide to get you started.

 Also, when shopping for a new RV, check out multiple dealers.
 Finding the right RV dealership is as important as finding the right RV.
 You will likely need to visit them for service in the future.
 Finally, visiting an RV show is one of the best ways to start your RV buying process.
 There, you’ll be able to see nearly every style of RV and walk through them to get a feel for the layout and if it will be right for you and your family members.